Digitalism (band)

-Digitalism are a German electronic music duo formed in Hamburg in 2004, consisting of Jens "Jence" Moelle and İsmail "Isi" Tüfekçi.
+Digitalism are a German electronic music duo formed in Hamburg by Jens Moelle and İsmail Tüfekçi in 2004.
 The duo are signed to French label Kitsuné, as well as Virgin Records and Astralwerks in other parts of the world.

 Band history

-Formation, Idealism and I Love You Dude (2004–11)
+Formation, Idealism, and I Love You Dude (2004–2011)

 Moelle and Tüfekçi met at a record store in Hamburg and became friends.
-Later, the store's owner asked them to DJ a party, and they then began mixing and recording.
+Later, the store's owner asked them to DJ a party, and they began mixing and recording together.
 According to Moelle, they record their music in a World War II bunker they own in Hamburg.

 Digitalism's debut album, Idealism, was released in Japan on 9 May 2007 by Toshiba EMI, in France on 21 May 2007 by Kitsuné, in North America by Astralwerks, and in Australia and New Zealand by etcetc and Virgin Records.
 The album includes re-edits of previously released singles "Jupiter Room" and "Zdarlight" as well as their "Digitalism in Cairo" original re-edit of a track by The Cure.

 The Pogo EP was released as a single in support of the album in May, with two alternate versions of the track.
 Digitalism released their EP Blitz under Kitsuné on 8 November 2010.

-On 7 April 2011 they announced a new album, I Love You Dude, which was released on 20 June 2011.
+On 7 April 2011 they announced the album I Love You Dude, which was released on 20 June 2011.

-DJ-Kicks and singles (2012–13)
+DJ-Kicks and singles (2012–2013)

 Over the course of almost two years—early 2012 to the end 2013—Digitalism released 13 original tracks on 5 separate international dance labels from America to England, Germany to the Netherlands with sub-releases of these singles in Japan, Australia and France.
 These releases also featured 3 Digitalism remixes of their peers and a mix album that released on International Record label Studio !K7 featuring all but a few of tracks.
 The DJ-Kicks album debuted the band in the German and UK Albums sales charts.
 The majority of the music was written and recorded in Los Angeles during the Winter and early spring months from 2012 to 2013.
 During this time the band toured both as DJs and a live act, playing all of these dance-oriented releases as well as material from the first and second albums in Europe, Japan, Australia, America, Canada, South America and the United Kingdom.